alexdunae/yana/README.md

 In terminal:

     cd ~/Sites/yana
-    bundle
-    bundle exec middleman server
+    grunt watch

-Preview the site at [localhost:4567](http://localhost:4567/).
+Preview the site at [localhost/yana/www](http://localhost/yana/www/).

-Everything relating to the site in progress is in the `source` directory.
-The `build` directory is created before uploading the live site and shouldn't ever be edited directly.
+Everything relating to the site in progress is in the `www/wp-content/themes/yana` directory.

 ## WordPress and version control